-How Millennials Need to Think About Health Insurance
+What Millennials Need to Know About Health Insurance

 Get a Sense for Your Typical Usage

-So if you’re a millennial, you should start by taking a look back at the prior year to get a sense for your typical usage: How many times did you go to the doctor, to a clinic, to an ER?
-How many times did you want to go, but didn’t because of cost?
-How much did you spend on prescription drugs, and are there any you take on an ongoing basis?
+Start by taking a look back at the prior year to get a sense of your typical medical needs: How many times did you go to the doctor, a clinic, or an emergency room?
+How many times did you want to go, but didn’t because of cost concerns?
+How much did you spend on prescription drugs, and do you take any on an ongoing basis?

 Know the Terminology

-As with any new expenditure, calculate how much you can afford to pay each month—and then ask yourself how much you’re willing to pay.
-For this open enrollment season, monthly premiums for ages 18-24 are averaging $219, according to eHealth, a private online health insurance exchange; for ages 25-34, it’s $288.
+As with any new expenditure, calculate how much you can pay each month, and then ask yourself how much you’re willing to pay.

-After you turn 26, you have 60 days to get your own insurance coverage if you’re still on your parent’s plan.
-Generally, if your employer offers one, that will be the most cost-effective solution.
-But some employers are passing off so much of the cost to employees, that you might be able to do better either on your spouse’s plan (if you have access to one) or by shopping independently.
+When you turn 26, you have 60 days to get your own insurance coverage if you’re still on your parent’s plan.
+Generally, if your employer offers one, it will be the most cost-effective plan you can get.
+But these days, some employers are passing off so much of the cost to employees that you might do better on your spouse’s plan or by shopping independently.

 Look for Convenience

-Millennials favor immediacy and convenience, says Robin Gelburd, president of FAIR Health, a not-for-profit organization seeking transparency in healthcare costs.
-Between unconventional jobs (i.e. freelance positions or working outside the usual “9-to-5”) and the absence of either creating or maintaining strong relationships with primary care physicians, she says the trend to favor retail clinics, urgent cares and emergency rooms isn’t surprising.
+Millennials favor immediacy and convenience, says Robin Gelburd, president of FAIR Health, a not-for-profit organization seeking transparency in health care costs.
+They are more likely to be self-employed or freelance workers, and less likely to have a regular primary care physician.
+They tend to prefer to use retail clinics, urgent care centers, and emergency rooms.

-Formularies don’t change all that often, so factoring that into your decision is a smart move, says Fitzgerald.
-But, as Nate Purpura of eHealth explains, you should also understand that around two-thirds of individual market health insurance plans don’t cover your prescriptions drugs until after you hit your deductible.
-Therefore, if you’re spending more than $50 a month on prescriptions, it’s worth looking into plans with lower deductibles.
+Nate Purpura of eHealth notes that about two-thirds of individual market health insurance plans don’t cover prescription drugs until after you hit your deductible.
+If you’re spending more than $50 a month on prescriptions, it’s worth looking into plans with lower deductibles.

 With Kelly Hultgren